 Management and the Board of Directors reviews and updates the credit risk policy annually.
-The maximum exposure of the Credit Union to credit risk before taking into account any collateral held is the carrying amount of the financial assets as disclosed on the statement of financial position.
-For loan commitments and other credit-related commitments that are irrevocable, the maximum exposure to credit risk without taking account of any collateral held is the full amount of the committed facilities.
+The maximum exposure of the Credit Union to credit risk before taking into account any collateral held is the carrying amount of the financial assets as disclosed on the Statement of Financial Position.